AminAzGol/indoor_construction_progress_monitoring_image_processing/readme.md

 ## light enhancement part (LIME)

-Proposed method contains a low light enhancement process called LIME which we used a third party implementation and can be found at:
+Proposed method contains a low light enhancement process called LIME which a third party implementation is used and can be found at:
 [Unofficial implementation of the paper LIME: A Method for Low-light IMage Enhancement.](https://github.com/Sy-Zhang/LIME)